fxbriol/fxbriol.github.io/_pages/supervision.md

 * **Charline le Lan**, MSc Statistics thesis (Imperial College London, 2018), title: "Neural Networks for Variance Reduction in MCMC".
 Now PhD student at the University of Oxford under the supervision of Prof. Yee Whye Teh.
 * **Xiaoyue Xi**, MSc Statistics thesis (Imperial College London, 2017), title: "Bayesian Monte Carlo in Computer Graphics".
 Received best MSc thesis award.
 Now PhD student at Imperial College under the supervision of Dr. Oliver Ratmann.

-## Postdoctoral Researchers

-Although I do not have any positions open at the moment, I enticipate this to change in the near future.
-Feel free to contact me by email about opportunities, including your CV and a range of topics you would be interested in working in.